 Exhibited in the Lobby Gallery, these encaustic and mixed media paintings by Shannon Troxler were inspired by classic literary characters throughout history.

-Meet the artists and see a sample artwork from each of the dozens of artists who will participate in the Fort Collins Studio Tour on the weekend of June 28 and 29.
+Meet the artists and see a sample artwork by more than 60 artists who will participate in the Fort Collins Studio Tour and Sale on the weekend of June 27 - 29.

 The Studio Tour is a private, self-guided tour of local artist studios.
-Visitors can see art in action and learn about many different art processes, from pottery to painting, watercolor to woodworking and more!
-It's a free, fun and informative event!
+Visitors can see art in action in the places where it is made, meet local artists and buy art directly from the artists.
+See everything from Painting to Pottery, Watercolor to Woodworking and more!
+It's fun, educational and inspiring!

 One of the premier contemporary quilt exhibits in the country, this national exhibit showcases the best work of artists who are pushing the limits of the medium, working with new techniques and materials, and creating breath-taking and beautiful art.

 ARTISTS: Click here for the Call for Entries.

 In Surface Tension, Terri Warpinski two geographies half-a-world apart, the U.S-Mexico borderland and the Occupied Palestinian Territories, are seen in parallel with present day Berlin.
 Through these photographs Warpinski probes varying aspects of power and conflict and the consequences incurred when national desires for security dominate other social or environmental concerns.

 This holiday tradition fills the art gallery with holiday trees made by local artists and community members, all available for silent auction to benefit the Lincoln Center Support League.
 Some favorite local businesses also create holiday vignettes, showcasing new and colorful decorations and specialty items for the holiday season.